Eric Johana Omondi

-Eric Johana Omondi (born 18 August 1994) is a Kenyan professional footballer who plays for Thai club Muangthong United as an attacking midfielder or a winger.
+Eric Johana Omondi (born 18 August 1994) is a Kenyan professional footballer who plays as a winger for Saudi Arabian club Al-Zulfi and the Kenya national team.

 Club career

 On 26 January 2022, Johana Omondi joined Waasland-Beveren in Belgium as a free agent, on a 6-month contract.

+On 14 August 2025, Omondi joined Saudi FDL club Al-Zulfi.

 International career

-Johana has 11 caps for the Kenyan National team; his debut game was against Ethiopia on 4 July 2015 at Nyayo stadium and his maiden goal was the winning goal for Kenya against Congo at Kasarani Stadium with a 2–1 final score line.
+Johana has 11 caps for the Kenya national football team; his debut game was against Ethiopia on 4 July 2015 at Nyayo stadium and his maiden goal was the winning goal for Kenya against Congo at Kasarani Stadium with a 2–1 final score line.